slifin/breeze/README.md

 Provide context to your if statements by including variable names whenever possible

-You might be skipping good opportunities for variable names by using if statements, in a typical if statement variable names appear redundant, drop the if statement and bring back variable names.
+You might be skipping good opportunities for variable names by using if statements, in a typical if statement variable names appear redundant, drop the if statement and bring back meaningful variable names.

  <p align="right">☹️</p>